 Earlier today I published a narrative bequeathing it's discerning reader unreliable anecdotes from my junior high schooldays.
 These notions manifesting from the depths of my capricious mind; embellished by fictional addendums sourced from a neurological chamber with a door titled 'Random'.
 Breckenbeds Junior High on Saltwell Road in south Gateshead the subject of that ramble. … Continue reading Breckenbeds Fields Forever?

 Like many individuals, I learned many useful lessons during my fledgling years.
 For instance, acquiring the knowledge that possessing a double-jointed ring finger is unlikely to lead you on a meaningful career path.
-Another being the need to be discerning when choosing a projectile to use when skimming stones.
-The latter learned on a mid-1970's … Continue reading The Perils of Stone Skimming
+Another being the need to be discerning when choosing projectiles to use for skimming on water.
+The latter wisdom acquired on a … Continue reading The Perils of ‘Stone’ Skimming

 Saturday 9th June - Yesterday, during a shopping sojourn in town avec ma femme, we took a spontaneous pit stop for liquid refreshment at the Alchemist bar.
 From it's lofty perch located on the upper floor of the Trinity shopping centre, this agreeable eatery/cocktail bar bequeaths striking views of Boar Lane's splendid Georgian architecture.
 Aesthetics … Continue reading Going Back Without The Delorean

 One of the pages within my website menu is Cricketing Yarns.
 A literary portal containing a series of partly fictional and unreliable tales from my club cricketing career.
 Although now retired, I played club cricket in Gateshead, Buckinghamshire and Leeds for over 30 years.
 An odyssey that started when one of my neighbours (Brian Dixon) … Continue reading The Wrong ‘Un